Toyota Corolla (E120): Australia and New Zealand

-The E120 Corolla sold in Australia was available as a sedan, wagon and five-door hatchback (Seca).
+The E120 Corolla sold in Australia was available as a sedan, wagon and five-door hatchback (Seca), sales began in December 2001.
 Trim levels offered were the Ascent, Ascent Sport, Conquest, Levin and Ultima.
 A small number of models were built in South Africa, with the high-performance Sportivo (hatchback only) built exclusively in South Africa.
 South African-built Corollas have a vehicle identification number starting with A; Japanese-made examples have a VIN starting with J. The Sportivo was powered by the 2ZZ-GE engine and a six-speed manual gearbox, while the other models had the 1ZZ-FE.
 Minor changes in 2004 included the grille and replacing the headlights with a "tear drop" type.
 The Sportivo was discontinued in Australia from 2006 due to the prohibitive costs involved in modifying the engine to comply with Euro IV emissions.

 All the other models had their engine power and torque reduced with October 2005 production from 100 to 93 kW and from 171 to 161 Nm to comply with Euro IV.
 From May 2006, the Ascent and Ascent Sport models were upgraded with standard front power windows and passenger airbag, while the Conquest models had ABS as standard.
 The equipment upgrades were not applied to the wagon, which ceased production in August 2006.

 In New Zealand, the Corolla hatch was offered in three trim levels: GL, GLX & T Sport.
 The GL proved most popular and differed from the GLX only by a lack of woodgrain trim, rear electric windows, passenger airbag and alloy wheels.
 GLX models mostly featured tan coloured interior with woodgrain trim, front fog lights and alloy wheels as standard.
 The T Sport model offered a sportier look with spoiler, side skirts, front fog lights and 15-inch alloy wheels as standard.
 All models had the 1.8-litre 1ZZ-FE, offered either a four-speed automatic or five-speed manual and had manual A/C as standard.
 The Corolla sedan was offered only in the GL and GLX trim level, whilst the station wagon offered in the GL trim only.